 (3) The operator of a residence for adults must afford each resident the right:

-(i) to receive courteous, fair and respectful care and treatment and not be physically, mentally or emotionally abused or neglected in any manner;
+(d) not be physically, mentally or emotionally abused or neglected in any manner;

 (ii) to exercise his/her civil rights and religious liberties, and to make personal decisions, including the choice of physician and to have the assistance and encouragement of the facility in exercising these rights and liberties;

 (iii) to have private written and verbal communications or visits with anyone of his/her choice, or to deny or end such communications or visits;

 (iv) to send and receive mail or any correspondence unopened and without interception or interference;